 Now, the two have folded into each other, as people walk in public with their earpieces, seemingly schizophrenic, talking to a distant body, attached, one hopes, to a brain.

-The kind of schizoid norm R.D.
+The normalised megalomaniac schizoid that R.D.
 Laing diagnosed is here.
 As he diagnosed it, The Creation described their music as ‘red with purple flashes’.
 But this book is grey-green with claret text.

 No, the reason The Reviewer warns so strongly against the occult is because via it, as The Metaphysician – as he has demonstrated here – he has you all by The Laurels.

 – Roy Bayfield

 Boris Pasternak – Doctor Zhivago (Vintage)

 A great thing has happened, many of the educated young are left-wing again.
 Not only that, they are unafraid of the word ‘communist’.

 This comes with dangers though.
 I sense that in the rush to embrace a c-word even more offensive to the polite middle classes than the original, some old lessons have been forgotten.
 Or rather, some material has been edited out of the script, as always.

 It is timely then, that Vintage have just re-issued a slew of Russian classics, including The Master and Margarita by Mikhail Bulgakov, Life and Fate by Vassily Grossman and Doctor Zhivago by Boris Pasternak.
 They are beautifully designed, sumptuously sleeved and reasonably-priced.